 Which operator does the eSIM use in Saudi Arabia?

 It relies on the main local networks, especially STC, as well as Mobily and Zain depending on the area.
-You don't have to choose: your phone automatically connects to the network with the best coverage at each point, giving you better signal than being tied to a single operator.
+You don't have to choose: your phone automatically connects to the network with the best coverage at each point, giving you a better signal than being tied to a single operator.

 Is there coverage in the desert and AlUla?